unit-io/unitdb/README.md

 Samples are available in the examples directory for reference.

 ## Clustering
-To bring up the Unitdb cluster start 2 or more nodes, 3 nodes or more nodes are recommended for fault tolerance.
+To bring up the Unitdb cluster start 2 or more nodes.
+For fault tolerance 3 nodes or more are recommended.

 ```
 > ./bin/unitdb -listen=:6060 -grpc_listen=:6080 -cluster_self=one -db_path=/tmp/unitdb/node1